BuvinJT/distbuilder/docs/ConfigClasses.md

 This class is derived from `QtIfwUiPage`.
 It provides a "blank" page for performing custom operations during the installation process.
 Note that these operations take place outside of the main, built-in "installer operations", and instead allow more dynamic actions to place "around" that process.
-Optionally, you may also control the UI as your operation proceeds, and set custom messages upon success / failure.
+Optionally, you may also control the UI as your operation proceeds to indicate the status / result of the operations.

 Constructor:

-    QtIfwDynamicOperationsPage( name, operation="",
+    QtIfwDynamicOperationsPage( name, operation="", asyncFuncs=[],
                                 order=QT_IFW_PRE_INSTALL,
                                 onCompletedDelayMillis=None )

 Static Functions: